google-gemini/generative-ai-python/docs/api/google/generativeai/protos/Chunk/State.md

 <code>as_integer_ratio()
 </code></pre>

-Return integer ratio.
+Return a pair of integers, whose ratio is equal to the original int.

-Return a pair of integers, whose ratio is exactly equal to the original int and with a positive denominator.
+The ratio is in lowest terms and has a positive denominator.

 ```
 >>> (10).as_integer_ratio()